Black Beans in Cooking: Why They’re So Popular

 Chickpeas are structurally distinct

-Chickpeas are not a direct stand-in for black beans, which is exactly why they are useful.
-They create a different mouthfeel and pair well with herbs, lemon, garlic, and spice blends that do not necessarily suit black beans.
+Chickpeas are not a direct substitute for black beans, and that is precisely why they are useful.
+They create a different mouthfeel and pair especially well with herbs, lemon, garlic, and spice blends that do not necessarily suit black beans.

 Lentils are fast and nuanced

-Lentils are often left out of bean comparisons, but they belong in the same conversation about legumes.
-They cook quickly, absorb flavor well, and offer a different texture from larger beans.
-In some recipes, they are simply the better legume.
+Lentils are often left out of bean comparisons, but they belong in the same conversation.
+They cook quickly, absorb flavor well, and offer a texture that is distinct from larger beans.
+In some recipes, they are the better legume.

 The Cultural and Practical Logic Behind Black Bean Popularity